Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 I could have several uninvited thoughts in my head, but most will go unnoticed.
 Those that go against my core values will stick out from the rest.

-If you get an unwanted thought that goes against your core values, you will probably feel something like fear, disgust or alarm.
-These strong negative emotions make the thought appear more robust than it is.
+If you get an idea that goes against your core values, you will probably feel something like fear, disgust or alarm.
+These strong negative emotions make the idea appear more robust than it is.

 So to answer the first part of why the thoughts are about bad things, it is essential to note that it differs from person to person.
 It is what you consider bad, what would attack your core values.